keecli/kee.rs/README.md

 `Kee` creates isolated sub-shells for each AWS account, ensuring no credentials are stored locally while providing seamless account management.

-This is a **Rust** implementation of `kee.py` ([Python implementation](https://github.com/KeeCLI/kee.rs)), providing identical functionality to the Python version with the performance and safety benefits of Rust, while maintaining complete compatibility with existing configurations and workflows.
+🦀 — This is the **Rust** implementation of the original [Python implementation](https://github.com/KeeCLI/kee.py), providing identical functionality with the performance and safety benefits of Rust, while maintaining complete compatibility with existing configurations and workflows.

-## 🦀 Why Rust?
+## Why Rust?

 - 🚀 **Performance**: Compiled binary, faster startup times
 - ⛑️ **Memory safety**: No runtime errors, guaranteed memory safety
-- 📊 **Cross-platform**: Single binary works across platforms
+- 🌍 **Cross-platform**: Single binary works across platforms
 - 👌 **Zero dependencies**: No Python runtime required
 - ⚡️ **Concurrent**: Built-in concurrency support for future enhancements

+> For a list of features, take a look a the [Python implementation](https://github.com/KeeCLI/kee.py).

 ## Installation